 STARBURST “Fascinating and informative”

-WE ARE CULT “Horror magazines don’t come more details and diverse than Exquisite Terror!”
+WE ARE CULT “Horror magazines don’t come more detailed and diverse than Exquisite Terror!”

 BRUTAL AS HELL “Intelligent and enlightening”

 STRANGE THINGS ARE HAPPENING “One of the best horror zines out there”